jackvice/RoboTerrain/README.md

 ![Rover Zero climbing terrain](assets/Rover_climb.png)

 This repository provides a comprehensive framework for off-road mobile robot research, integrating ROS 2 Humble, Gazebo Fortress, and PyTorch with Stable Baselines3 (SB3) for reinforcement learning.
-It includes the simulation of the Rover Zero robot and serves as a foundation for developing and testing PPO-based PointNav RL agents.
+It includes the simulation of the Rover Zero, Clearpath Husky and Leo Rover platforms and as well as outdoor Gazebo environments to include industrial inspection, agricultural and construction sites.
+This for serves as a foundation for developing and testing mobile robot tasks on unstructured terrain.

 ---